harrisonpage/Finger/README.md

 Have you ever wanted to finger your friends?
 This Minecraft plugin will display information about another player similar to [finger(1)](https://manpage.me/?finger) in [UNIX](https://www.youtube.com/watch?v=dFUlAQZB9Ng).

+For admins, you can type `finger` from the console to view all users and idle times.

 ## Usage

 ```